-In Guillain-Barre syndrome, a person’s immune system attacks his or her own peripheral nervous system.
-The nerves in your peripheral nervous system connect your brain to the rest of your body and transmit signals to your muscles.
-If these nerves are damaged, the muscles will not be able to respond to signals they receive from your brain.
+The nerves in your PNS connect your brain to the rest of your body and transmit signals to your muscles.
+If the nerves are damaged, your muscles will not be able to respond to the signals they receive from your brain.

-- tingling or prickly sensations in the fingers and toes
+- tingling or prickling sensations in your fingers and toes

-- muscle weakness in the legs that travels to the upper body and gets worse over time
+- muscle weakness in your legs that travels to your upper body and gets worse over time

 - difficulty walking steadily

-- difficulty moving the eyes or face, talking, chewing, or swallowing
+- difficulty moving your eyes or face, talking, chewing, or swallowing

 - severe lower back pain